 You must choose the conditions that suit the specific ‘Repricing Rule’ and then click ‘Create Competitor Rule.’
 Ultimately, these conditions enable you to sell to your strengths by targeting your competitors’ weaknesses.

-Develop a repricing strategy that puts you in control
+Develop an Amazon repricing strategy that puts you in control

 You won’t want every rule to be applied to a product all the time.
 You may, for example, want to only reprice certain SKUs below a certain level or sell them at a specific time, such as weekdays or over the weekend.
 Set rules to take advantage of times with both high and low volumes of sales—and even do it while you sleep!
 Use your analytics to spot peak selling times and make sure your pricing strategy is on point at the right time to maximize your sales potential.